-Scroll down to download the freebie and then hop over and grab our ice cream ten frame match for more math fun!
+Scroll down to download the freebie and then grab our Place Value Cover Up for more math fun!

 I printed off the ten frame mat, number cards and crayon picture cards on white card stock, laminated them for durability and cut out the cards.